 This FREE programme aims to increase awareness of what it takes to apply to and study medicine or other healthcare subjects, through fun, inspiring and interactive sessions focused on medicine, health, and science.

-You will have an opportunity to meet others interested in Medicine, join our online community and get feedback by real doctors!
+You will have an opportunity to meet others interested in Medicine, join our online community and learn with real doctors!

 *on location activities may become available later

 This is a really well organised and inspirational programme.
 It’s very inclusive and everyone gets a chance to contribute.
 And it’s encouraging because the teachers and mentors are doctors and you get to hear about their experiences – and they are really good at answering your questions!
 The demonstrations are excellent and you learn how they apply to real-life scenarios.”

 This is a brilliant, unique opportunity for my daughter.
 She was so enthused and encouraged after her first session.
 Her dream to be a doctor now seems like a real possibility.
 Thank you.”